 But here’s the thing: The Star Trek Book cleverly captures the franchise’s subtext, a story of how four species – a Human, a Tellarite, a Vulcan and an Andorian – set aside their differences, find similarities and shared values, and forge an alliance that invites each of them to experience realities beyond their own.

-The Ontario Craft Beer Guide by Robin LeBlanc and Jordan St. John
+The Ontario Craft Beer Guide

 The Ontario Craft Beer Guide is really a travelogue, inviting you to explore the best craft beers in the province from Sudbury to Windsor, Ottawa to Kingston and a bunch of other cities and small towns in between.
 A celebration of more than 200 breweries, the Guide groups them by region, and in some parts of the province, you could spend a thirst-quenching afternoon wandering from brewery to brewery and tasting samples, with beer sommeliers at hand to answer your questions and even make food and beer pairing recommendations.